 LOST AND FOUND

 Lost and found items will be located in the Music Hallway close to the front entrance.
-All clothing that can be removed at school should be clearly marked with the child’s name.
+All clothing and items that can be removed from the student at school should be clearly marked with the child’s name.
 All items not claimed are donated to charity.
 Small items like glasses and billfolds are kept in the school office.
 Ask for them there.

 The official newsletter of Summitt, the Summitt Eagles Elementary Newsletter, is distributed on each Wednesday during the school year via email.
 This newsletter will give you information for about activities at the school.
 Subscribe today.